- Admissions & Aid

 To be posted soon!

-A minimum of 125 credits is required for the bachelor’s degree in biology and history.
+A minimum of 125 credits is required for the bachelor’s degree in biology.
 An additional 30-credits are necessary to complete the 4+1 MsEd degree.
 To review course descriptions, please refer to the graduate catalog.

 Increase the value of your BS/MsEd degree by adding an undergraduate minor.
 GMercyU offers a wide variety of minors so you can choose the one that best meets your personal and professional goals.